A Connecticut Resale Certificate is a state document that allows businesses to buy goods and services for resale without paying sales tax.

 No – The Sales Tax Permit and Resale Certificate are commonly thought of as the same thing, but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

-Also, in addition to these, your business may need to register for additional items.
+Your business may also need to register for additional items.
 For more information, check out our guide to Connecticut business licenses.

 What steps should a business take to accept a resale certificate?

-When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
-Failing to verify this information may put the liability of paying Connecticut sales taxes on the seller.
+When a business is presented with a resale certificate, the seller has the burden of proof to verify that the buyer’s information is correct and to keep these records.
+Failing to verify this information may result in the seller being liable for Connecticut sales taxes.

 Before accepting a resale certificate, a seller should: